Iggy Azalea Looks ‘Unrecognizable’ In No-Makeup Look Before Glam Makeover From Teenage Guru James Charles

 Iggy told James that she has been spending a lot of time on very long flights as she tours and performs, sometimes 10 to 15 hours on a single flight, and fell down a “rabbit hole” of watching his viral makeup videos.
 That gave her the idea to meet so she could get a makeover from him.
 She tweeted at him asking if he would “do my makeup challenge,” and he agreed.

-As Hollywood Life noted, the end result was very impressive, and even included some colorful eyeshadow that Iggy said she normally doesn’t try on her own.
+As Hollywood Life noted, the end result was very impressive and even included some colorful eyeshadow that Iggy said she normally doesn’t try on her own.

 “James created a gorgeous blue look for her eyeshadow, with a white to dark blue ombré effect from her inner corner to outer v.
 He put a light pink mauve lipstick on her lips, and of course added a glowy highlight for that perfect amount of radiance on her cheekbone and beneath Iggy’s brow.”